davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/push-for-feedback.md

 webpage, continuous deployment might only mean running `nginx` on whatever machine happened to be assigned a job.
 If your static content is build with Jupyter, it may be better to run Jupyter Lab on whatever machine was assigned the job.

+### Complicated debugging

+Ideally, developers should not be *required* to push for feedback.
+A CI/CD system provides an independent verification that code works; if it's the only verification then you've made debugging more difficult in exchange for other benefits.
+If you find yourself regularly logging in as the CI/CD user (e.g. `gitlab-runner`) to inspect state because you can't test as your own user on build machines, you are paying the regular price of more difficult debugging.
+Pushing for feedback also adds the regular cost of committing changes.
+Often we making local debugging hard because we only want to maintain one system, and if we must pick one it will be the CI/CD runners.

 ### Halting problem